 Foster parents receive money for room, board and other living expenses from the placing agency.
 There are also supplemental payments for the care of children with special needs.

-Foster children are covered by Title XIX (medical assistance) or the insurance of their birth parents.
+Foster children are covered by medical assistance and the insurance of their birth parents if applicable.

 Children over one year old may not share a bedroom with an adult.
 Children over six years old may not share a bedroom with a child of the opposite sex and each foster child must have his or her own bed.